mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

     $ find . -print0 \
         | cpio --null -ov --format=newc \
-        | gzip -9 > ../initramfs.cpio.gz
+        | gzip -9 > $TOP/obj/initramfs-busybox-x86.cpio.gz

-We now have a minimal userland that we can pass to `qemu` as an `initrd` (using the `-initrd` option).
+We now have a minimal userland in `$TOP/obj/initramfs-busybox-x86.cpio.gz` that we can pass to `qemu` as an `initrd` (using the `-initrd` option).
 But before we can do that we need a kernel...

 # Linux Kernel